 Health-wise, where you live matters

-It is not surprising that access to healthcare is a challenge to rural Montanans and, combined with other risk factors, translates into poorer health outcomes when compared to those living in metropolitan areas.
+It is not surprising that access to healthcare is a challenge to Montanans in low-population counties, and, combined with other risk factors, translates into poorer health outcomes when compared to those living in metropolitan areas, such as.
 Montana ranks higher than the national average in percent of people over the age of 65, housed in mobile homes, without health insurance, and with disabilities (Headwaters Economics 2019).
-Thirty-eight percent of Montana adults report having two or more chronic health conditions, and the prevalence of multiple chronic conditions is significantly higher among adults living in frontier counties.
+Thirty-eight percent of adults in Montana report having two or more chronic health conditions, and the prevalence of multiple chronic conditions is significantly higher among adults living in frontier counties.